These step-by-step instructions and images were syndicated from Chris Fry. Check out more of his creations on Instructables.

 Using a tape measure, long ruler and pencil I marked out the channels and the center points of the holes.

-With a hammer and punch, I put a little dent in the center point of each of the places for the holes so the drill bit doesn’t slip and then drilled a small pilot hole and then carefully went at it with the 102mm hole saw.
+With a hammer and punch, I put a little dent in the center point of each of the places for the Connect Four holes so the drill bit doesn’t slip and then drilled a small pilot hole and then carefully went at it with the 102mm hole saw.
 It’s important not to put too much pressure on the hole saw, as the material is only 6mm thick and could easily snap.
 Let the saw do most of the work.

 Creating The Channels And Finishing The Main Board